box/developer.box.com/content/pages/sign/20-technical-use-cases/10-sign-unstructured-docs.md

 Once the document is prepared, the requester can send the signature request to the signer.

-Back in the Box app you can see the status of the as `In Progress`.
+Back in the Box app you can see the status as `In Progress`.

 ![Pending signature request](images/sign-request-pending.png)